-The simple answer: check your credit report, and check it annually.
+The simple answer: check your credit report regularly.
 According to the Federal Trade Commission, you’re entitled to a free copy of your credit report every 12 months from one of the credit reporting agencies (Experian, Equifax or TransUnion).

 Review your credit report carefully.
 Is there anything that looks incorrect, or unfamiliar to you?
 Are there credit accounts listed in your name that you didn’t open?
 A loan or credit card that’s completely foreign?
 Are there credit checks listed that you didn’t authorize?
 Or just something that looks amiss?
 Remember, you need to authorize a hard credit pull; a prospective lender can’t go about it without your authorization.

-Here are some examples of what unfamiliar credit checks might look like, according to Experian:
+Just because you can’t recognize a hard inquiry doesn’t mean you didn’t approve it.
+Here are some examples of what unfamiliar credit checks might look like:

 - If you’ve ever provided your Social Security number to a business or vendor you might be financing with, they might have assumed you were giving permission to pull your credit.

-- It’s not uncommon for mortgage or auto lenders to disperse your loan/credit application to several lenders.
+- It’s common for mortgage or auto lenders to disperse your loan/credit application to several lenders.
 They’re only trying to help you land a favorable interest rate, but it could appear like multiple credit checks on your report.

 - Times when a credit check, like that from applying for a store credit card, might seem unrecognizable on your credit report.
 While it may not be in error, it’s always worth contacting your credit bureau if it seems suspicious.